 \subsection{KUKA Robot Arm Manipulation}

 We evaluate the test-time planning performance of \method{} and baselines on robotic arm manipulation tasks.
-Diffusion planners are pretrained on arbitrary block stacking demonstrations collected from PDDLStream~\cite{garrett2020pddlstreamintegratingsymbolicplanners}, and are typically evaluated on downstream tasks such as conditional stacking~\cite{janner2022planningdiffusionflexiblebehavior} and pick-and-place~\cite{liang2023adaptdiffuserdiffusionmodelsadaptive}, where test-time goals are specified to the planner.
+Diffusion planners are pretrained on arbitrary block stacking demonstrations collected from PDDLStream~\cite{garrett2020pddlstreamintegratingsymbolicplanners} and are typically evaluated on downstream tasks such as conditional stacking~\cite{janner2022planningdiffusionflexiblebehavior} and pick-and-place~\cite{liang2023adaptdiffuserdiffusionmodelsadaptive}, where test-time goals are specified to the planner.
 Both tasks aim to place randomly initialized blocks into their corresponding target locations in a predetermined order.
-Pick-and-place task is more challenging, as it involves placing each block at a unique target without access to expert demonstrations.
-To better isolate test-time planning capability, we evaluate a variant of the conditional stacking task~\cite{liang2023adaptdiffuserdiffusionmodelsadaptive} without the use of the pretrained classifier with expert data.
-We refer to this variant as \pnp{} (\emph{stack}), and the original pick-and-place task is denoted as \pnp{} (\emph{place}).
-For both tasks, the pretrained diffusion planner is guided to generate 4 sequential manipulation trajectories — one for each block — toward its target location $\boldsymbol{s}_{\text{target}}$, using a na\"ive guidance objective defined as $\mathcal{J}(\boldsymbol{\tau})=-\sum_{i} \norm{\boldsymbol{s}_i-\boldsymbol{s}_{\text{target}}}$.
-As shown in \cref{pick_and_place}, \method{} achieves an average improvement of 10\% over MCSS and 20\% over TAT in two \pnp{} tasks, demonstrating strong generalization to diverse task configurations.
+The pick-and-place task is more challenging because it requires placing each block at a unique target without access to expert demonstrations.
+To better isolate test-time planning capability, we evaluate a variant of the conditional stacking task~\cite{liang2023adaptdiffuserdiffusionmodelsadaptive} without using the pretrained classifier on expert data.
+We refer to this variant as \pnp{} (\emph{stack}), and the original task is denoted as \pnp{} (\emph{place}).
+For both tasks, the pretrained diffusion planner is guided to generate 4 sequential manipulation trajectories, one for each block, toward its target location $\boldsymbol{s}_{\text{target}}$, using a na\"ive guidance objective defined as $\mathcal{J}(\boldsymbol{\tau})=-\sum_{i} \norm{\boldsymbol{s}_i-\boldsymbol{s}_{\text{target}}}$.
+As shown in~\cref{pick_and_place}, \method{} achieves an average improvement of 10\% over MCSS and 20\% over TAT in two \pnp{} tasks, demonstrating strong generalization to diverse task configurations.
 Notably, \method{} { (w/o PG)} outperforms MCSS by 18\% on \pnp{} (\emph{place}), underscoring the role of our sub-trajectory refinement mechanism in such out-of-distribution planning scenarios.